Automatic Identification of Magnetospheric Regions using Supervised Machine Learning Models

+The approach successfully identifies five primary magnetospheric regions (solar wind, magnetosheath, magnetosphere, plasma sheet, and lobe) at 3-minute temporal resolution.
+Beyond region classification, we detect the boundaries (magnetopause, bow shock and plasma sheet boundary layers) through identification of region transitions.
 Boundary intervals are assigned 6-minute duration combining two main region intervals.
 This temporal resolution can be adjusted based on specific analysis requirements or mission constraints.
 The computational efficiency and high accuracy make this method suitable for both scientific analysis and operational applications.